Touro University—Jacob D. Fuchsberg Law Center

 - Juris Doctor (JD): Touro Law offers a full-time day, part-time day, part-time Evenings and Sundays as well as a FlexTime JD (online/on campus) programs.
+Starting in Fall 2024, Touro is offering the FlexTime JD program in both our Long Island and Manhattan campuses.
 Students wishing to accelerate their academic progress toward graduation may attend summer sessions.
-Full-time students can also begin law school in January at Touro Law.
+Full-time students can begin law school either in January or August at Touro Law.

 - Combined Degrees: Touro Law offers a JD/MSW dual degree and a 3+1 JD/MBA program, allowing students to complete the two degrees with significant time and cost savings.

 - Foreign Law Graduates Programs: Touro Law offers two programs for foreign law graduates.
 One option is a two-year JD program for foreign law graduates and the other is a Master of Laws (LLM) in US Legal Studies.